-The G-SPEED Studio R enclosure integrates an audible alarm or buzzer that will sound when any of the following conditions exist:
+The G-SPEED Studio XL enclosure integrates an audible alarm or buzzer that will sound when any of the following conditions exist:

-Internal temperature exceeds a temperature of 60°C.

-Main cooling fan fails

-Fan slows to a state where the fan can no longer adequately cool the system

-To silence the alarm, push the Alarm Mute button located on the back of G-SPEED Studio R as shown below.
+- Internal temperature exceeds a temperature of 60°C. - Main cooling fan fails - Fan slows to a state where the fan can no longer adequately cool the system - To silence the alarm, push the Alarm Mute button located on the back of G-SPEED Studio XL as shown at below.

-Alarm Mute Button -
+Alarm Mute Button

-In addition to the audible alarm, the LED located on the front G-SPEED Studio R will illuminate red.

-If there is an issue with G-SPEED Studio R drive module, the LED on the module will glow red indicating a drive or RAID issue.
-Please launch the G-SPEED Studio R Utility to determine if any user action is required or contact our support team for further troubleshooting.
+- In addition to the audible alarm, the LED located on the front G-SPEED Studio XL will illuminate red. - If there is an issue with a G-SPEED Studio XL drive module, the LED on the module will glow red indicating a drive or RAID issue.
+Please launch the G-SPEED Studio Software Utility to determine if any user action is required or contact our support team for further troubleshooting.